-If your loved one’s symptoms are fairly mild, an in-home carer’s role may be mainly to provide companion care and to ensure they are safe and the environment is kept free of hazards.
-They will help with or take over the cooking, cleaning, laundry, and shopping for your loved one, as well as any other domestic tasks that are needed in the day-to-day running of the home.
+If your loved one’s symptoms are fairly mild, an in-home carer’s role may be mainly to provide companion care and to ensure they’re safe and the environment is kept free of hazards.
+They’ll help with or take over the cooking, cleaning, laundry, and shopping for your loved one, as well as any other domestic tasks that are needed in the day-to-day running of the home.

 Because dementia with Lewy bodies is a progressive disease, the carer’s role will change according to the older person’s needs and can include assistance with feeding, washing and bathing and dressing.

 The level of support will be tailored to the person’s needs, and the carer will try to support your loved one to retain as much independence as they can.